 To get your company’s NPS, you first need to ask your customers to respond to the question “How likely is it that you would recommend [YOUR COMPANY or PRODUCT] to a friend or colleague?” on a zero to ten scale.
 Zero designates a not at all likely, five is neutral and ten means extremely likely.

 Here is a sample NPS question from Survey Monkey:

 Don’t add more questions.
 It will lower your response rate and add more noise.
 The point is to keep it simple.
-(After you have received responses it’s a good idea to act on the responses to identify unsatisfied customers and try to improve it.
-But that is in addition to the work of determining your NPS.)
+After you have received responses it’s a good idea to act on the responses to identify unsatisfied customers and try to improve it.
+But that is in addition to the work of determining your NPS.

 The simplest way to get responses is to ask customers via email (you are collecting your customer’s email address aren’t you?
 If not you should start right away, for many reasons).
 If you don’t have an email, you might try to survey customers on social media.
-That could result in people who aren’t customers replying, but its a start.
+That could result in people who aren’t customers replying, but it’s a start.
 If you only have physical addresses, you can send a mailing with a return postage paid postcard.
-However you do it, you need to get as many customers as possible to honestly reply to the question.
+However you do it, you need to get as many customers as possible to reply honestly to the question.

 Keep in mind you are trying to get real feedback from real customers.
 If you are a small business and have a limited amount of customers, make sure you don’t survey close friends or family, as they will likely inflate your positive ratings and mask the real data.

 Going forward, you should find a way to ask as many new customers to respond to the question as possible.
 Consistently tracking your NPS over time is key to improving.